joe7575/techage/manuals/manual_ta4_EN.md

 In principle, the heat storage system works exactly the same as the batteries, only with much more storage capacity.
 The heat accumulator can hold and deliver 60 ku.

-In order for the heat storage system to work, all blocks (except the concrete shell and gravel) must be loaded using a forceload block.
+In order for the heat storage system to work, all blocks (also the concrete shell and gravel) must be loaded using a forceload block.

 [ta4_storagesystem|plan]